 Terri Hiroshima is dedicated to making the Puget Sound’s business, arts and culture communities stronger, vital and more interconnected.
 She is vice president of communications at the Seattle Metropolitan Chamber of Commerce and previously served as both executive director and director of marketing and external relations at Crosscut Public Media.
 She also worked in arts marketing for 18 years—as director of marketing and communications at Seattle Theatre Group, communications director at Seattle’s legendary Empty Space Theatre, and at One Reel where she promoted some of Seattle’s most beloved community celebrations, including Bumbershoot.
 Terri is a member of the Seattle Arts Commission.
 She graduated with a BS in Communications from Boston University.

-Kim Berardi is currently the controller at Jones Soda Co. and runs the online Bonus Gallery, which cultivates buyers of original artwork by exhibiting a fresh and tightly curated online collection of affordable art by emerging and underrepresented artists.
+Kim Berardi is currently the Controller at Espresso Supply, Inc. Previously, she served as the controller at Jones Soda Co. and runs the online Bonus Gallery, which cultivates buyers of original artwork by exhibiting a fresh and tightly curated online collection of affordable art by emerging and underrepresented artists.
 Kim previously served on the board of the Vera Project, a music and arts venue at Seattle Center that fosters participation creative culture through popular music concerts, arts programs, experiential learning and volunteer opportunities for all ages, especially young people.

 Darren is originally from Pittsburgh, Penn., where he grew up appearing on area stages as a performing artist.
 After living in New York City for a few years, where he worked as a ticketing manager for Roundabout Theatre Co., Darren relocated to Seattle in 2002.
 He currently works for BlackRock, managing a client data and technology infrastructure team that supports the firm’s alternatives investments platform.
 He joined the board in 2013 and is passionate about supporting Shunpike’s robust platform for arts administration.